szefer-piotr/garden_food_webs/manuscript/manuscript_garden.md

 # Introduction

+Succession is a complex ecological process, which includes many interacting abiotic and biotic component.
+Biotic components of the system create a network of interactions.
+Functional identity of species involved in interaction network as well as topology the network itself governs many important functions of the ecosystem.
+Network of interactions affects how the system behaves, based on the functional identity of the species involved.
+However for the tropical forests topology of these networks and how they depend on the higher trophic levels remain unknown.

+Top-down vs bottom-up how would that affect succession?
+Succession in tropical forest is mainly thought to be bottom-up controlled due  to very fast growth of early successional plants.
+But I would prefer to avoid this distinction.
+I would rather present it as a phenomenon, whether effects cascade down or not for different groups of organisms.

-Predator removal can cause various consumptive and non-consumptive effects on the herbivores.
+Predator removal can cause various consumptive and non-consumptive effects on the herbivores and on plants.
 Depending on the character of these effects they can cause biomass responses of plant community or remain undetected if total biomass is considered.
 "Non-consumptive effects have a greater likelihood of propagating strong top-down control over plant abundance and community composition" Schmitz book.

 Work by Schmitz et al. presented mechanistically how predators can shape the plant community composition and provided some basic understanding of food web dynamics.
 This provided base for understanding how these processes shape complex ecological networks.
-There are many studies showing top down direc effects of herbivores and indirect effects of predators on plant communites.
+There are many studies showing top down direct effects of herbivores and indirect effects of predators on plant communities (citations).
 However, studies resolving plant-herbivore networks to species level are rather scarce (are they?)

 So, what is that I predict?
 There might not be a top down effect on plants and herbivores.
 But it might be visible between the components.
 Envisioning the whole system as a collection of food chains (Schmitz in monograph, p.
 17).
 Is there a method to find these collections?